Kraft Foods Will Pay $20 To Customers Who Buy Desserts Other Than Cheesecake

 BOSTON (CBS) – How would you like to be paid to not make a cheesecake this holiday season?

-Cream cheese is in short supply, so Kraft, which makes Philadelphia Cream Cheese, will give $20 to 18,000 people if they buy another type of dessert.READ MORE: Nurse Hit By Car, Killed Outside St. Elizabeth's Medical Center In Brighton
+Cream cheese is in short supply, so Kraft, which makes Philadelphia Cream Cheese, will give $20 to 18,000 people if they buy another type of dessert.READ MORE: After Potentially Record Warmth, Weekend Storm Could Bring Widespread Snowfall

-On December 17 and 18, you can sign up on the company’s website.READ MORE: Stop And Shop Payroll Down After Kronos Ransomware Attack
+On December 17 and 18, you can sign up on the company’s website.READ MORE: Play Airlines Launches Low-Cost Flights From Boston's Logan Airport To Europe

-Kraft said a spike in cream cheese demand during the pandemic has made it tough to keep store shelves stocked.MORE NEWS: Foxboro Fire In Multi-Family House Sparked By Marijuana Growing Operation, Prosecutor Says
+Kraft said a spike in cream cheese demand during the pandemic has made it tough to keep store shelves stocked.MORE NEWS: It Happens Here: Carlisle's Wee Forest Folk Sends Handcrafted Tiny Collectible Mice Around The World